Homemade Orange Marmalade Recipe

 I’ve always been a jam girl.
 As a little kid, when it came to making a PB&J sandwich, I’d always plead for more J and less PB.
 I’m the same way as an adult!
 While I’ll always have a nostalgic soft spot in my heart for store bought grape jelly, my tastes matured to greener pastures with recipes like this truly incredible homemade Orange Marmalade.

-It’s the perfect spread for your popovers or brioche bread.
+It’s the perfect spread for your popovers or with a smear of cream cheese on toasted brioche bread.

-- Oranges – Seville oranges are, by far, the best for marmalade but we love using Cara Cara, Navel, blood oranges, clementines and mandarin oranges.
+- Fresh Oranges – Seville oranges are, by far, the best for marmalade but we love using Cara Cara oranges, Navel oranges, blood oranges, clementines, Valencia oranges and mandarin oranges.
+You can use other citrus fruits like grapefruit and lemon but Orange marmalade is as classic as it gets.

 - Sugar – Granulated sugar adds the perfect balance of sweetness.

-- Vanilla – Not traditional in marmalade, the vanilla adds a sweet earthiness.
+- Vanilla – Not traditional in marmalade, pure vanilla extract adds a sweet earthiness.

 For full ingredients list and instructions, see the recipe card below.